-- 55) Should the stewards decide to impose either of the penalties under Article 54a) or b), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to an official of the team concerned and will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cover no more than three complete laps before entering the pit lane and, in the case of a penalty under Article 54b), proceeding to his garage where he shall remain for the period of the time penalty. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on.
+- 55) Should the stewards decide to impose either of the penalties under Article 54a) or b), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to an official of the team concerned and will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cover no more than three complete laps before entering the pit lane and, in the case of a penalty under Article 54b), proceeding to his garage where he shall remain for the period of the time penalty. - However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty after the Safety Car has been deployed.
+Any laps carried out behind the Safety Car will be added to the three lap maximum. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on.
 However, if the engine stops it may be started after the time penalty period has elapsed. - c) When the time penalty period has elapsed the driver may rejoin the race. - d) Any breach or failure to comply with Articles 55b) or 55c) may result in the car being excluded.